7 Post Workout Mistakes

 Nothing is worst than having a nasty and painful muscle cramp to remind you of a great workout.
 The best way to prevent cramping from a workout is to warm up and cool down by stretching before and after you begin to exercise.
 Make sure to listen to your body and pay attention to your body's limits so you won't over-stretch and pull a muscle.

-2. The Power Of A Foam Roller
+2. Ignoring Your Foam Roller

 Foam rolling after a workout can potentially help you with improving flexibility, increasing blood flow, and can help loosen up those stiff knots in your muscle tissue.
 Try using a foam roller before you begin your cool-down stretches to help soothe and loosen those tense muscles than can lead to those annoying cramps.